 In 1989, Lee came to Denison from Lake Erie College in Painesville, Ohio, where she was the head coach of women's volleyball, basketball and softball.
 While at Lake Erie, she also served as the coordinator of women's athletics, an instructor of physical education, a residence hall director and an academic advisor.

-A native of Moorhead, Minn., Lee enrolled at Moorhead State University after graduating from high school in 1982.
-She earned her B.S. in physical education from Moorhead State in 1986.
+A native of Moorhead, Minn., Lee enrolled at Minnesota State Moorhead after graduating from high school in 1982.
+She earned her B.S. in physical education from Minnesota State Moorhead in 1986.
 Lee went on to earn an M.A. in athletic administration from Kent State in 1987.

-While at Moorhead State, Lee's athletic career was highlighted by several outstanding accomplishments.
+While at Minnesota State Moorhead, Lee's athletic career was highlighted by several outstanding accomplishments.
 She was a four-year letter winner in each of three sports: volleyball, basketball and softball.
 In volleyball, Lee earned all-conference and all-district recognition her junior and senior years, and was twice named as her team's most valuable player.
 Her senior year, Lee served as a basketball captain, and she was an all-district selection in softball.

-In 1995 Lee was inducted into the Moorhead State University Athletic Hall of Fame for her distinguished accomplishments and career both on and off the playing field.
+In 1995 Lee was inducted into the Minnesota State Moorhead Athletic Hall of Fame for her distinguished accomplishments and career both on and off the playing field.

-In addition to her coaching duties, Lee is an associate professor in Denison's department of athletics, physical education and recreation, and is an Assistant Athletic Director.
+In addition to her coaching duties, Lee is a professor in Denison's department of athletics, physical education and recreation, and is an Assistant Athletic Director.